Braves vs Phillies: Odds, Spread, and Total

 Braves vs Phillies Predictions and Picks

-Matt Olson leads the team in batting average and RBIs.
-In the Marlins series, he had three hits, including a home run and two RBIs.
-The Braves will look to play the spoiler role and try to keep the Phillies' losing streak going.
-On the mound for the Braves is Cal Quantrill, who is 4-11, with a 5.51 ERA.
-He has one quality start this season and a 9.72 ERA in August.
+Olson leads the team in batting average, home runs, and RBIs.
+He got on base three times for his team, and the rest of the top lineup need to follow his lead.
+Coming into this series, the Braves' bats were confident; that was all shut down from the second inning on.
+They will look to score throughout the game again.
+On the mound for the Braves is Bryce Elder, who is 5-9, with a 6.12 ERA.
+He has nine quality starts this season, but did give up nine runs to Philly back in late June.

-Philadelphia is 42-22 at home and 6-4 in their last 10 games.
-The Phillies are ranked ninth in runs scored, third in batting average, fifth in on-base percentage, and 10th in slugging percentage.
+Philadelphia is 43-22 at home and 6-4 in their last 10 games.
+The Phillies are ranked ninth in runs scored, second in batting average, fifth in on-base percentage, and seventh in slugging percentage.
 They are ranked 11th in ERA.

-Kyle Schwarber leads the team in home runs and RBIs.
-In the Mets series, he was hitless.
-Philly has won five of their last six games at home and is coming off a shutout loss.
-On the mound for the Phillies is Aaron Nola, who is 2-7, with a 6.52 ERA.
-He has four quality starts on the season, but has been hit around in three of the last four outings.
+Schwarber leads the team in home runs and RBIs.
+In Game 1, he had a game for the ages and ended his six-game hitless streak in a big way.
+Philadelphia will try to keep the runs going and still needs to work on limiting those early runs.
+On the mound for the Phillies is Ranger Suarez, who is 10-6, with a 2.93 ERA.
+He has 14 quality starts and is coming off a shutout.
+He is also 2-0 against the Braves this season and gave up just one run.